ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 moved two or three times, will relieve it in most
 cases.
 If the gums be affected, wash the mouth
 with brine.
 If the teeth be covered with tartar.
-wash them twice a day with salt and water
+wash them twice a day with salt and water.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_alligator_ver01:data:sn84045030:00296022640:1857040101:0265/pct:20.743166,60.115095,14.735194,13.081009/!600,600/0/default.jpg"/>
 </td>